-From Complex Trauma to Dissociative Disorders: Theory & Practice - Part II Teleseminar Baker/O'Neil
+From Complex Trauma to Dissociative Disorders Part II - Live Teleseminar Baker/O'Neil

 Part II is a continuation of the Level II Part I course.
 This course covers opening treatment of dissociative disorders, disorganized attachment, neurobiology, self (ego) states, treatment and techniques, self-care, suicidality and self-injury, affect and sensate regulation, and integration techniques.
 Students must be prepared to discuss theories as applied to the treatment of their own client.
 Each student will be expected to select one or two clients to discuss in class.
 The case of Harold used in Part I may also be utilized during class discussions.

 INTENDED PARTICIPANTS: Licensed mental health professionals (psychiatrists, psychologists, clinical social workers, mental health counselors, accredited psychotherapists, etc.) who are interested in developing their skills in treating clients with complex trauma and dissociative disorders.
 For Part II of the course, students should have completed Part I and have at least one client with a dissociative disorder in treatment.

 For course topics, objectives and other information, click here.

 Course Format: 8 sessions via teleseminar; 2.5 hour sessions each

 Course Dates: Thursday: Jan 7, Jan 28, Feb 25, Mar 25, Apr 15, May 6, May 27, June 17, 2021

 Meeting Time: 7:00 - 9:30 PM US Eastern Time

 Faculty: Su Baker, MEd and John O'Neil, MD